Bibi10/Blockchain_Path/README.md

 2- Dapp Architecture
 Le'ts start designing our application by using the factory pattern to create a marriage contract.

 - Store the contract owner/creator's details
--
+- Store the couple's names and marriage vows
+- Public viewers 'action' can gifts Ethers to the smart contract
+- Smart contract owner can withdraw the gifted Ethers on his wallet

 X - ADVANCE topics